dreamineering/business-administration/docs/README.md

 If you need professional advice we would be happy to introduce you to our [network](./practice-journey/growth/coaching/) that specialise in your area of need.

-## Take control of your Patient Journey to improve Patient outcomes
+## Features

-**Educate.
+Take control of your outcomes to better **Educate.
 Monitor.
-Improve** if you want to offer the best possible care for their patients - at every step of their treatment.
+Improve** patient satisfaction and your practice's profitability.

 1. Do you have a highly specialised patient treatment journey?
 2. Are you a specialist with a particular injury/problem?